tags

 Lifecycle Methods

-Resources can be tagged by sending a POST request to
+Resources can be tagged by sending a POST request to/v2/tags/$TAG_NAME/resources with an array of json objects containingresource_id and resource_type attributes.

 Currently only tagging of Droplets, Databases, Images, Volumes, and Volume